-KTER Center staff and invited guests participated in KTER’s 2019 State of the Science (SoS) Conference on Employment Research on September 5-6, 2019 in Portland, ME.
-The SoS was a special track embedded in the 12th Annual Summit Conference 2019.
-The Summit Conference is a collaborative effort that focuses on improving performance management and quality assurance in vocational rehabilitation.
+KTER Center staff and invited guests participated in KTER’s 2019 State of the Science (SoS) Conference on Employment Research on September 5-6, 2019 in Portland, Maine, in conjunction with the 12th Annual Summit on Performance Management Excellence.
+The SoS was a special track of presentations organized by the KTER Center that focused on the knowledge translation of research on improving employment outcomes for people with disabilities.

 Improving outcomes for vocational rehabilitation (VR) collaboration with businesses: Survey and focus group findings from VR business consultants and business leaders

 - KTER Center Technical Brief #9, PDF file- 175kb

 From October 2008 through September 2013, the NIDILRR funded project, Vocational Rehabilitation Service Models for Individuals with Autism Spectrum Disorders housed at SEDL, worked to improve employment outcomes for people with autism spectrum disorders by conducting research and disseminating information about effective strategies and services.
 One activity of this project was identifying effective programs.
 This guide, published in 2013, discusses the results of that study and outlines effective practices of vocational rehabilitation (VR) vendors.